AUDIE CORNISH, HOST:

 PRESIDENT BARACK OBAMA: They pledge allegiance to our flag.
-They are Americans in their heart, in their minds, in every single way but one, one paper.
+They are Americans in their heart, in their minds, in every single way but one - on paper.

 OBAMA: Now, let's be clear.
 This is not amnesty.
 This is not immunity.
 This is not a path to citizenship.
 It's not a permanent fix.

-HORSLEY: While the administration argues this is not a blanket policy and that cases will still be reviewed one my one, the White House says the move could help as many as 800,000 illegal immigrants.
+HORSLEY: While the administration argues this is not a blanket policy, and that cases will still be reviewed one by one, the White House says the move could help as many as 800,000 illegal immigrants.
 Independent estimates say the number could be even higher.
-That alarms Roy Beck, an outspoken critic of illegal immigration, who heads the group Numbers U.S.A.
+That alarms Roy Beck, an outspoken critic of illegal immigration, who heads the group Numbers USA.

-REPRESENTATIVE LUIS GUTIERREZ: I want to congratulate - no, I want to thank the president of the United States.
-We've had our disagreements on the extent of prosecutorial discretion and what the president can and cannot do.
-But as those who have always advocated for a permanent solution, I think this is just wonderful.
+REP. LUIS GUTIERREZ: I want to congratulate - ah, no, I want to thank the president of the United States.
+We've had our disagreements on the extent of prosecutorial discretion, and what the president can and cannot do.
+But as those who have always advocated for a permanent solution - I think this is just wonderful.

 HORSLEY: Republican White House hopeful Mitt Romney took a hard line against illegal immigration during the primaries.
 Today, he said there might be some accommodation for those who came to the U.S. as children, though he criticized Mr. Obama for his unilateral action.